Strength Over Size: Exploring Why You’re Getting Stronger but Not Bigger

 How to Ensure You Get Stronger & Bigger Through Minimum Effective Volume

 Minimum effective volume (MEV) is the minimum amount of volume needed in order to build muscle.
 If the volume is at or below the minimum effective volume, muscle strength and size will be maintained, not increased.
-Maintaining volume over a lengthy time period, instead of increasing it will result in getting stronger but not bigger.
+Maintaining volume over a lengthy time period, instead of increasing it, will result in enhanced strength without added bulk.
 Both load and volume need to be progressively increased in order to surpass the MEV and grow muscle tissue.

 Muscle hypertrophy is dependent on the dose of the exercise.
 Higher training volumes are proven to correlate with muscle hypertrophy.
 This makes the maximum adaptive volume (MAV) an important factor when examining muscle hypertrophy.
 MAV is the range in which muscle tissue responds to progressive overload, and increases in size.
 Working above the MEV and increasing MAV from microcycle to microcycle is where most lifters will see a significant improvement in muscle hypertrophy.